cran-task-views/Econometrics/Econometrics.md

 source: https://github.com/cran-task-views/Econometrics/
 ---

-Base R ships with a lot of functionality useful for computational econometrics, in particular in the stats package.
+Base R ships with a lot of functionality useful for (computational) econometrics, in particular in the stats package.
 This functionality is complemented by many packages on CRAN, a brief overview is given below.
-There is also a considerable overlap between the tools for econometrics in this view and those in the task views on `r view("Finance")` and `r view("TimeSeries")`.
+There is also a certain overlap between the tools for econometrics in this view and those in the task views on `r view("Finance")`, `r view("TimeSeries")`, and `r view("CausalInference")`.

 The packages in this view can be roughly structured into the following topics.
 If you think that some package is missing from the list, please file an issue in